 His doctoral thesis was completed under the UCD PhD Programme in Sustainable Development, a Graduate Research Education Programme funded by the Irish Research Council, and was supervised by Prof. Mark Scott and Dr. Declan Redmond.
-Arthur has presented this research at two major international conferences and published his findings in leading peer-reviewed international journals.
-Prior to commencing PhD research, he worked for a cumulative period of nine years in professional practice in the fields of architectural conservation and urban design, in both Ireland and Scotland.
-Arthur has designed, coordinated and delivered undergraduate lecture and studio-based modules in urban and rural design, spatial planning, and local planning.
-He has also lectured on urban design at both undergraduate and postgraduate levels, has examined postgraduate students' urban design studio work, and has lectured at postgraduate level on research methods.
+Arthur has presented this and related research at a number of major international conferences and published his findings in leading peer-reviewed international journals.
+Prior to commencing PhD research, he worked for ten years in professional practice in the fields of architectural conservation and urban design, in both Ireland and Scotland.
+Arthur has designed, coordinated and delivered undergraduate and graduate lecture and studio-based modules in urban and rural design, spatial planning, and local planning.

 Honours and Awards

 Title: PhD Programme in Sustainable Development Studentship Award (Graduate Research Education Programme)

 | Year: 2003.

 Title: Shortlisted for Urban Design Award (RIAS Scottish Student Awards for Architecture)